 The Second District said that was insufficient to establish the defendant’s malpractice liability.
 The expert “did not and could not provide testimony as to what an accurate and adequate disclosure” to the plaintiff would have been.
 And since the plaintiff presented no additional expert testimony, the jury was left to speculate as to “some unidentified inadequacy” on the defendant’s part.

-Medical malpractice cases often turn on the adequacy and credibility of expert testimony.
+Medical negligence cases often turn on the adequacy and credibility of expert testimony.
 This is why a malpractice case is not something a victim can handle alone.
-A qualified Clearwater medical malpractice attorney has the knowledge and experience to understand what a jury—and an appeals court—requires in the way of expert testimony and other evidence.
+A qualified Clearwater medical negligence attorney has the knowledge and experience to understand what a jury—and an appeals court—requires in the way of expert testimony and other evidence.
 If you have been injured to a medical provider’s negligence, contact the Law Office of Paul B. Genet, P.A. at 727-538-8865 right away.